leonas-kratos/UWB-IPS/README.md

 # UWB-IPS
-An indoor positioning researcher focusing on Ultra-Wideband technology
+An indoor multi positioning researcher focusing on Ultra-Wideband technology